saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

 <p>You will need to install anaconda as it is explained in the previous section.</p>
 <p>A C++ compiler is needed to be installed.
 You can find the "community" version from the following:</p>
 <p><a href="https://visualstudio.microsoft.com/downloads/">visualstudio.microsoft.com/downloads/</a></p>
 <p>run Anaconda Power Shell, on your local machine.
 You can search "anaconda prompt" on your system.
 Like the previous section.
-Create an environemnt and then activate it.</p>
+Create an environment and then activate it.</p>

 ``` Shell
 $ conda create -n NewEnv